Javascript Madness Intro

 The mousedown and mouseup events are meant mostly for situations where you depress the mouse button, move the mouse and then release it, say when a section of text is selected or when an object is dragged.

 The click and dblclick events are meant mostly for situations where you are simply clicking on a link or a button.
 A click event normally occurs if there is a mousedown and a mouseup event on the same object.
 If you move the mouse to point to something else between mousedown and mouseup, then there will be no click event.
+Similarly, a dblclick event is triggered by two consecutive click events on the same object. object.

 The contextmenu event is triggered on some browsers when you right click on something and it's default action is to bring up the browser's standard context menu.
 I think that in theory this event isn't really a mouse event.
 It might also be triggered by a keyboard shortcut.
 However it is usually associated with mouse clicks in practice.